DionHo/BangleApps/apps/pokitmeter/README.md

 ## Usage

-The app currently sets the pokit to voltmeter mode and displays th voltage value.
+The app currently sets the pokit to voltmeter mode on startup and shows the measurement value.

-The app tries to reconnect to the device periodically in case an error occurs.

-To exit the app, long-press the button.
+Swipe right to select another multimeter mode

 ## Future functionality...

-* Enable other multimenter modes
 * Implement DSO and Data Logger services
 * ...